cloudmesh-community/fa18-523-60/paper/paper.md

 returning entire documents [@www-guru99].
 MongoDB collections do not enforce document structure like SQL databases which is a compelling feature.
 However, it is essential to keep in mind the needs of the applications.

+## MongoDB Querying

 The data retrieval patterns, the frequency of data manipulation statements such as insert, updates, and deletes may embark the use of indexes or incorporating the sharding feature to improve query performance and efficiency of MongoDB environment [@www-guru99].
 One of the significant difference between relational databases and NoSQL